Gurpreet06/ICMP-Data-Exfiltration/README.md

 [+] File sent successfully.
 ```
-Then from another host we will run the "icmp_sendData.py" and the destination "IP-Address" and "FILE NAME"
+Then from another host we will run the "icmp_sendData.py" script by providing the destination "IP-Address" and "FILE NAME"
 and it will automatically send  the file to another host terminal.